Operator moment dilations as block operators: Introduction

-Then we focus on operator valued sequences of so called $\mathcal{C}_{A}$-class that admit isometric dilations.
-We present several necessary and sufficient conditions for an operator that belong to $\mathcal{C}_{A}$-class (see Theorem \ref{Thm: CA class equivalent} and Theorem \ref{Theorem: C_A class and CP map}).
-In the final section, a special sub-class of $\mathcal{C}_{A}$-class operators for which we can write down isometric and unitary dilations explicitly in block operator form has been studied (see Theorem \ref{thm: explicit isometric A-dilation}, and Theorem \ref{thm: explicit unitary A-dilation}).
+Then we focus on operator-valued sequences of so-called $\mathcal{C}_{A}$-class that admit isometric dilations.
+We present several necessary and sufficient conditions for an operator to belong $\mathcal{C}_{A}$-class (see Theorem \ref{Thm: CA class equivalent} and Theorem \ref{Theorem: C_A class and CP map}).

+In the final section, a special subclass of $\mathcal{C}_{A}$-class operators for which we can write down isometric and unitary dilations explicitly in block operator form has been studied (see Theorem \ref{thm: explicit isometric A-dilation}, and Theorem \ref{thm: explicit unitary A-dilation}).
 Moreover, we describe their minimal dilation spaces (see Proposition \ref{prop: explicit minimal dilation space} and Remark \ref{rmk: explicit minimal dilation space}).
+The cases where $\rho=1$ and $\rho=2$ are particularly notable, as they correspond to the Sch\"{a}ffer representation for contractions and Ando's representation for operators with a numerical radius no greater than one, respectively.
+In the process of investigation, we find a notable observation in Lemma \ref{basic lemma} namely that every $\mathcal{C}_{\rho}$-class admits partial isometric dilation.
+Moreover, we have provided an explicit method for accomplishing this.